Food Cost Control: Complete Guide for SA Restaurants

 5. Supplier negotiation and shopping around

 Get quotes from multiple suppliers for your top 20–30 items.
-Even if you stay with your main supplier, having alternatives keeps them honest.
-Agree on payment terms (e.g. 30 days) to ease cash flow.
-Commit to volumes where it gets you a better price (e.g. full case of chicken instead of loose pieces).
-Revisit contracts when ingredient costs move — and when SA inflation shifts, as with the current meat and dairy divergence.
-Lock in longer-term prices only when you’re confident in the trend.
+Having alternatives keeps them honest.
+Agree on payment terms (e.g. 30 days) and commit to volumes where it gets you a better price.
+Revisit contracts when ingredient costs or SA inflation shifts.

 6. Seasonal and market-driven menu changes